 NamedPipeServer class

-Configure the public fields (PipeName is required, the others have sensible defaults), call Start, and respond to the lifecycle events as clients arrive and exchange messages.
-The package opens the underlying pipe as PIPE_TYPE_MESSAGE / PIPE_READMODE_MESSAGE — message boundaries on the wire match message boundaries seen by the consumer.
+Configure the public fields (PipeName is required, the others have reasonable defaults), call Start, and respond to the lifecycle events as clients arrive and exchange messages.
+The package opens the underlying pipe as PIPE_TYPE_MESSAGE / PIPE_READMODE_MESSAGE — messages preserve their boundaries between sender and receiver.

 Private WithEvents server As NamedPipeServer